I write from the middle of things, where memory lingers like dust in corners, and healing is still in progress.

 On Fragments

-I didn’t always have the word for it—what I was carrying.
+I didn’t always have the word for it — what I was carrying.

-Thank you for walking with me on this journey.
+Thank you for sitting with these fragments.

-With Tenderness,
+With tenderness,

 Shantey